Prospective Students

 What I Study

 My research centers on evolutionary biology, phylogenomics, and systematics of snakes.
-While I am broadly interested in squamate evolution, my lab’s primary focus is:
+While I am broadly interested in squamate evolution, my lab’s primary focus is on snakes and especially with respect to:

-- The use of natural history collections for modern genomic research
+• The use of natural history collections for modern research

 Much of our work leverages large genomic datasets, museum specimens (including historical and fluid-preserved material), and comparative methods.
 We frequently publish in leading journals in systematics and evolutionary biology.